Dwolla/hal-forms/README.md

 ## <a id="form"/> Form (object)

-A form object is a recipe for how to make a complex API requests.
+A form object is a recipe for making complex API requests.

 ### Properties